Social exchange theory: Critiques

-Russell Cropanzano and Marie S. Mitchell discuss how one of the major issues within the social exchange theory is the lack of information within studies on the various exchange rules.
+Recent scholars, Russell Cropanzano and Marie S. Mitchell discuss how one of the major issues within the social exchange theory is the lack of information within studies on the various exchange rules.
+They suggest that the Social Exchange Theory should include psychological and emotional exchanges which are less visible but just as important.
 Reciprocity is a major exchange rule discussed but, Cropanzano and Mitchell write that the theory would be better understood if more research programs discussed a variety of exchange rules such as altruism, group gain, status consistency and competition.
 Meeker points out that within the exchange process, each unit takes into account at least the following elements: reciprocity, rationality, altruism (social responsibility), group gain, status, consistency, and competition (rivalry).

 Rosenfeld (2005) has noted significant limitations to Social Exchange Theory and its application in the selection of mates/partners.
 Specifically, Rosenfeld looked at the limitations of interracial couples and the application of social exchange theory.
 His analysis suggest that in modern society, there is less of a gap between interracial partners education level, socioeconomic status, and social class level which in turn, makes the previously understood application of social exchange moot.